 Flasher RX is a programming tool for Renesas RX600 series microcontrollers with on-chip or external flash memory and Renesas RX core.
 Flasher RX is designed for programming flash targets with the J-Flash software or stand-alone.
 In addition to that Flasher RX has all of the J-Link RX functionality.
-Flasher RX connects via Ethernet, USB or via RS232 interface to a PC, running Microsoft Windows 2000, Windows XP, Windows 2003, Windows Vista or Windows 7.
+Flasher RX connects via Ethernet, USB or via RS232 interface to a PC running Microsoft Windows 2000 or later.